Armatoles: Albanian armatoles

 Albanian armatoles were employed by the Ottoman authorities.
 During the Austro-Turkish War (1716–1718), an Albanian armatole-like private militia caused trouble in Kavala, resulting in its abolition by Ahmed III in 1721; however, it continued to exist illegally for another 100 years.
 Christian Albanian Souliots and other Albanian warrior groups with a renowned tradition in irregular warfare imbued most of armatoles with their military art.

 Audience chamber of Ali Pacha, lithograph by George de la Poer Beresford, 1855.

 Albanian armatoles were employed by Ottoman authorities, in particular in the latter half of the 18th century.
 During the administration of the Ottoman Albanian ruler Ali Pasha of the increasingly independent Pashalik of Yanina the Greek armatoles where replaced by Albanians, making the region's armatoles almost exclusively Albanian.
 The deposed Greek armatoles became klephts and their subsequent activity was not only brigandage, but also a form of resistance against Ottoman rule.

 Ali Pasha appointed under his direct authority a number of armatoloi and klephts who were loyal to him, and who were employed as his own military troops in Yanina and in territories under his administration.
 The defeat of Ali Pasha by the Ottoman Empire in 1820 and the subsequent outbreak of the Greek revolution generated a vacuum of power in the region, especially until 1823.
 Initially the armatoloi who formerly fought for Ali Pasha tried to preserve their independence and military leadership, but when their areas of control came under the authority of the Greek revolutionary leadership, they tried to keep their power in this new context.

-Ali Pasha positioned the Arvanite Odysseas Androutsos as armatolos of Livadeia in eastern central Greece in 1816.
+Ali Pasha positioned the Greek-Arvanite Odysseas Androutsos as armatolos of Livadeia in eastern central Greece in 1816.
 In 1818 Androutsos became a member of the Filiki Eteria with Athanasios Diakos, an organisation that aimed at the independence of Greece, and with the defeat of Ali Pasha Androutsos joined the Greek revolutionary army.
 In 1825 he permanentrly changed allegiances and joined the army of the Ottoman Albanian ruler Omer Vrioni, Pasha of Yanina, and thereafter he was captured and executed by the Greek revolutionaries.